-Using an AI-powered business messenger like Chanty can help improve communication and productivity and it can be particularly useful to help battle any language barrier as it uses AI intelligence to predict responses.
+Using a team chant like Chanty can help improve communication and productivity and it can be particularly useful to help battle any language barrier.

 Talk to your team about procedures that they think will work.
 Listen to their input and, most importantly, make sure everyone is on the same page.
 For example, our team at Rebrandly knows that if they receive a message on Skype, they need to read it asap.
 While we use email for less immediate communications and know that our emails will usually be regarding a task that will take some time to deal with.

 Even ensuring common use of small collaboration tool features can make a huge difference to global team collaboration.
 For example, updating avatar icons to let people know when you’re busy can save team members frustration and time.